Port Family Portrait

 30 Surnames with Roots in Aomori Prefecture's Prestigious Families

-the Nanbu clan , who built a vast territory and had their family members spread throughout the country , and there is a strong impression that even people with completely different surnames can be traced back to the Nanbu clan.
+Many prominent families in Aomori Prefecture are samurai families with roots in the Nanbu clan , who built a vast territory and distributed their family members throughout the region .
+It gives the strong impression that even families with completely different surnames can be traced back to the Nanbu clan.

 Awaya